 Treatment of human papillomavirus in women can be conservative and surgical.

-Since genital warts, papillomas, genital warts and cervical dysplasia increase the risk of cancer, they are removed using minimally invasive surgical techniques, which include the following:
+Since genital warts, papillomas, genital warts and cervical dysplasia increase the risk of developing cancer, they are removed using minimally invasive surgical techniques, which include the following:

 • electrocoagulation;